 3. Quality of Goods

 3.1 You shall be entitled to the benefit of any guarantee or warranty provided from the manufacturer of the relevant Goods to the extent we can enforce or assign such guarantee or warranty.
-Where you are a business customer and you believe any Goods to be defective, please follow the processes set out at clause 9 below
+Where you believe any Goods to be defective, please follow the processes set out at clause 8 below.

 4. Title and risk